andrewchambers/bupstash/doc/man/bupstash-new-key.1.md

 ## OPTIONS

 * -o, --output:
-  Path to where key will be written.
+  Path to where the new key will be written.

 ## EXAMPLES